odys-z/antson/README.md

 an array can not been figured out automatically.

-So Antson uses a slightly modified version of JSON specification, adding a new type of value (envelope) to value's declaration, like this:
+So Antson uses a slightly modified version of JSON specification, adding a new type of value (envelope) to value's declaration, e.g. array is:

 ~~~
     array